-A radical retropubic prostatectomy is surgery to remove the prostate gland and some of the tissue around it.
-It is done to treat prostate cancer that has not spread beyond the prostate.
-The doctor did the surgery through a 7 to 10 centimetre cut, called an incision, in your lower belly between the navel and the pubic bone.
+A radical retropubic prostatectomy is surgery to remove the prostate gland.
+It is usually done to treat prostate cancer that hasn't spread beyond the prostate.
+The doctor did the surgery through a 7- to 10-centimetre (3- to 4-inch) cut, called an incision, in your lower belly between the navel and the pubic bone.

-Your scrotum may be swollen and bruised.
-This usually gets better after 1 week.
+You may see some bruising and swelling right after your surgery.
+In the week after surgery, your penis and scrotum may swell.
+This usually gets better after 1 to 2 weeks.
 The incision may be sore for 1 to 2 weeks.
 Your doctor will give you medicine for pain.

 You will have a tube (urinary catheter) to drain urine from your bladder for the first 1 to 2 weeks after surgery.
 You may have bladder cramps, or spasms, while the catheter is in your bladder.
 Your doctor can give you medicine to help prevent bladder spasms.